 Ultimately, your vaping style will depend on your own preferences and what you want to achieve from vaping.
 Knowing how you vape will help you to make an informed choice about the equipment you need, which will ensure you get the best possible experience from vaping.

 The other thing to remember when assessing your particular vaping style is that your choice today doesn’t have to be your choice forever.
-In fact, my experience as a dyed in the wool MTL vaper is not the norm.
-Many vapers evolve their vaping style over time; others find that they enjoy both vaping styles and switch between the two dependent on their mood.
+In fact, my experience as a dyed-in-the-wool MTL vaper is not the norm.
+Many vapers evolve their vaping style over time; others find that they enjoy both MTL and DTL vaping styles, so opt for an RDL style as a happy medium.

-Just remember that either style of vaping is the right one if it helps you stay off the ciggies!
+Just remember though, that any style of vaping is the right one if it helps you stay off the ciggies!

 We're here to help you quit smoking for good